adevraj11/ayushmandevraj/contact.md

 adevraj at rgu dot ac (Official)

-aydevraj at gmail dot com (Personal)
+mail at ayushmandevraj dot in (Personal)